Mycetinis scorodonius: Description

-Ecology, distribution and edibility
+Ecology and distribution

 This mushroom is found from summer to late autumn especially on conifer needles, but also on sticks and other debris, on bark of conifers and deciduous trees, and on grasses and other plants.
 While usually a saprophyte, it has also been reported as a parasite of grass.

 It is fairly common in northern and central Europe, present in the remainder of Europe, and reported from eastern North America, North Africa and Asia, including Israel.

+Edibility

 The taste of M. scorodonius is often described as nasty or unpleasant.
 Although edible, it is too small to be substantial.
 It can be used to add a garlic flavour to dishes.